Cañari language: Cañari substratum in Cañar Quichua

+Urban (2018)

 According to Urban (2018), modern-day Cañar Quichua (spoken in Cañar Province, Ecuador) has a Cañari substratum, which can be seen in the phonology and lexicon of the dialect.
 Below is a list of Cañar Quichua words with Barbacoan lexical parallels, and hence likely to be words of Cañari origin.
 The words were compiled by Urban (2018) from Cordero (1895), Cordero Palacios (1923), and Paris (1961), and are compared in the table below to words the Barbacoan languages Totoró, Cha'palaa, and Tsafiki as well as Proto-Barbacoan reconstructions.